If you are in the Taylor Park area Tincup Pass is a must. The

 July 1st.

-Picture of top end of Mirror Lake.
+Picture of the top end of Mirror Lake.
 The ATV trail becomes more

 Taylor Reservoir.

-Large snow mound blocking the trail.
+Large snow mound blocking the trail in early July.
 The rest of the trail

 continues to St. Elmo.